 - Explain your QC process.

-- Clearly define any scope of work the subcontractor is expected to fulfill by project, along with the deadlines/timelines and any budgetary requirements.
+- Clearly define any scope of work the subcontractor is expected to fulfill per project.
+Include the deadlines/timelines and any budgetary requirements.
 Be sure to include all the contact information for all the people involved in each project, especially the project manager and technical lead.
 Additionally, explain any confidentiality/security rules (i.e., is HIPPA a problem, etc.) applicable to the specific client work.

 Expectations of the Subcontractor